mattbarb/DarkHorses-Masters-Workers/docs/PLANNED_TABLES_ACTUAL_STATUS.md

 ### Discovery 3: ra_runner_supplementary Purpose Unclear
 This table exists but its intended use is not clear.
-Need to determine what "supplementary" data should be stored vs. what already exists in ra_runners (which has 57 columns).
+Need to determine what "supplementary" data should be stored vs. what already exists in ra_mst_runners (which has 57 columns).

 ---